Tencent/rapidjson/doc/tutorial.md

 To conform RFC 4627, RapidJSON supports string containing `U+0000`.
 If you need to handle this, you can use `GetStringLength()` API to obtain the correct length of string.

-For example, after parsing a the following JSON string to `Document d`.
+For example, after parsing a the following JSON to `Document d`:

 ~~~~~~~~~~js
 { "s" :  "a\u0000b" }